sybrew/the-seo-framework/readme.txt

 	* The Primary Term selector for the Classic Editor has been rewritten for accessibility, performance, and accuracy.
 We didn't spend time modernizing this before because we thought Classic Editor would've been phased out.
 		* Note that the Primary Term selector is no longer a button, but a dropdown selection field, placed dynamically beneath the term selection checkboxes.
 This mimics the behavior we have for the Block Editor, simultaneously resolving some z-fighting issues we had with some languages for the tooltip placement.
 	* The "Robots Meta Settings" are now called "Robots Settings" because we added a tab for AI blocking via Robots.txt (when available).
-	* TODO The "Robots" meta settings for the homepage is now called "Visibility" settings, because it now includes a canonical URL and redirect URL input field.
+	* The "Robots" meta settings for the homepage is now called "Visibility" settings, because it now includes Canonical URL and Redirect URL input fields.
 * **Fixed:**
 	* Resolved an issue where comment pagination queries were only ignored after the main query when the Full Site Editor was present; now, they're always ignored.
 	* Resolved a regression where the post-saving sequence wasn't properly debounced, causing multiple save-state requests for TSF's meta box that affected the Block Editor's performance performance and caused the SEO settings UI to flicker.